marks/melodykramer.github.io/_posts/2015-05-14-if-I-ran-a-station.md

 15. Open source everything.
 Cheaper and transparent, and allows community to have input in what is build.
 Have software as a service set up, to build/consult for other stations.

 16. Have slack instead of email.
+Email sucks and wastes time and makes people feel overwhelmed.

 17. Not separate departments physically in buildings.
+This is weird and means people don't share ideas or information.
 Pick two names of coworkers out of a hat every month - have them have lunch.

 18. Invite people to the station to record podcasts in an empty studio.